Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: AFM simulation models

 In order to addresses these limitations, Ellner et al.\ \cite{Ellner2019} introduced an improved model called the \emph{full density-based model} (FDBM), where both the Pauli repulsion and electrostatics are calculated directly from electron density obtained from DFT.
 While electrostatics is still calculated using \refeq{eq_El_conv}, the Pauli repulsion is newly calculated by the integral of the product of the tip and the sample charge densities scaled by a fitting constant $A$.
 Eventually the product is raised to exponent $\beta$ (although $\beta$ is typically close to one):

 The magnitude of the repulsion is significantly more sensitive to the exponent $\beta$ than the multiplicative factor $A$.
 Even a change of only $0.1$ in $\beta$ results in a significant change in the observed contrast, higher values typically resulting in reduced sharpness.
 However, if the scanning distance and $A$ are adjusted along with $\beta$, similar-looking contrast can be observed with multiple distinct combinations of the parameters.
-Since this formula can be interpreted as a cross-correlation similarly to \refeq{eq_El_conv}, we can also utilize FFT for acceleration allowing us to conduct FDBM simulations in $\sim$1 minute on single CPU and fraction of a second using contemporary GPUs (see sec.~\ref{tech_implement}).

-The resulting model, combined with an appropriate dispersion interaction model (previously modeled by the attractive part of the Lennard-Jones potential), and properly fitted, could remarkably reproduce experimentally measured images of rigid molecules.
-Particularly, it better captures the free electron pairs (e.g., oxygen and nitrogen heteroatoms) and Kekule structures (e.g., triple bonds), which were previously only emulated through the repulsive electrostatic field in the original Lennard-Jones-based model sometimes using unrealistically high tip charge \cite{Hapala2015_book}.
+The resulting model, combined with an appropriate dispersion interaction model (previously modeled by the attractive part of the LJ potential), and properly fitted, could remarkably reproduce experimentally measured images of rigid molecules.
+Particularly, it better captures the free electron pairs (e.g., oxygen and nitrogen heteroatoms) and Kekule structures (e.g., triple bonds), which were previously only emulated through the repulsive electrostatic field in the original LJ-based model sometimes using unrealistically high tip charge \cite{Hapala2015_book}.
 Now FDBM also accounts for Pauli repulsion, capturing the electron hardness of free electron pairs on oxygen and nitrogen atoms.

-The dispersion interaction model typically used with the FDBM is the Grimme DFT-D3 \cite{DFTD3params} dispersion correction, which we have also recently implemented in PPAFM, in particular in the Becke-Johnson damping form \cite{BJ-damping}.
-One notable aspect of the DFT-D3 correction is that the interaction coefficients for each atom depend on their chemical environment, based on proximity, in order to account for the changing polarizability due to bonding.
-In principle the distance calculations to determine the bonding configuration would also include the PP. However, since the PP is supposed to be chemically inert, we choose to exclude the PP from this calculation, which allows the interaction coefficients in the sample to be calculated independent of the PP position, significantly speeding up the calculation.
+The dispersion interaction model typically used with the FDBM is the Grimme DFT-D3 \cite{DFTD3params} dispersion correction, which we have also recently implemented in \texttt{ppafm}, in particular in the Becke-Johnson damping form \cite{BJ-damping}.
+One notable aspect of the DFT-D3 correction is that the interaction coefficients for each atom depend on their chemical environment, based on proximity, to account for the changing polarizability due to bonding.
+In principle, the distance calculations to determine the bonding configuration would also include the PP. However, since the PP is supposed to be chemically inert, we choose to exclude the PP from this calculation, which allows the interaction coefficients in the sample to be calculated independently of the PP position, significantly speeding up the calculation.